luxass/eslint-config/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]

 > [!IMPORTANT]
-> The configuration is not currently finished.
-> I could change at any moment.
+> The configuration is not currently finished, it could change at any moment.

 ## ✨ Features